Jybbs/Thermur/docs/style.md

 - **Be mathematical**: Use proper mathematical notation in documentation
 - **Maximum line length**: Keep lines under 88 characters

-The primary audience is developers who need to understand, modify, and extend a codebase involving complex numerical algorithms, swarm dynamics, and reinforcement learning concepts.

 ## Project Organization

 ### Module Structure